pablolovera/laravel-docs/collections.md

 <a name="method-count"></a>
 #### `count()` {#collection-method}

-O método `count` retorna o número total de itens na coleção:
+The `count` method returns the total number of items in the collection:

     $collection = collect([1, 2, 3, 4]);